-Theory SEE will be conducted by University as per the scheduled timetable, with common question papers for the course (duration 03 hours).
+Theory SEE will be conducted by University as per the scheduled timetable, with common question papers for the subject (duration 03 hours)

-- 1. The question paper will have ten questions.
-Each question is set for 20 marks. - 2.
-There will be 2 questions from each module.
-Each of the two questions under a module (with a maximum of 3 sub-questions), should have a mix of topics under that module. - 3.
-The students have to answer 5 full questions, selecting one full question from each module. - 4.
-Marks scored shall be proportionally reduced to 50 marks
+1. The question paper will have ten questions.
+Each question is set for 20 marks marks scored will be proportionately reduced to 50 marks

+2. There will be 2 questions from each module.
+Each of the two questions under a module (with a maximum of 3 sub-questions), should have a mix of topics under that module.

-Text Books:
+The students have to answer 5 full questions, selecting one full question from each module.

+Books